 |

-will be made and what support is needed (and
+be made, and what support is needed (and

 General

-of the Death Journeyer's medical care, but often
+Journeyer's medical care, but often have too many

-have too many clients to be able to offer more
+clients to be able to offer more than their medical

-care teams has made a very significant difference
+teams has made a very significant difference to

-to a Death Journeyer's ability to stay at home
+a Death Journeyer's ability to stay at home (and

-ability to make that possible it is not
+and to their carer' ability to make that

-yet viable for these teams to provide the same
+these teams to provide the same range/kinds of

 a result, there may not be anyone except